DEFRA/software-development-standards/docs/standards/development_language_standards.md

 - Shared libraries where consumers are in different codebases

 TypeScript is a restricted technology as for the majority of digital services developed in Defra, any benefits don't outweigh the overhead.

+Teams adopting TypeScript are accepting the cost of doing so such as:

+- Increased build complexity and time
+- Additional developer training and onboarding time
+- Potentially reduced agility due to the static type system
+- More configuration and dependency management
+- Potentially avoidable risk to delivery timelines

 Use of TypeScript must be approved at the appropriate governance level.
 Please speak to a Principal Developer for more information.